-The Aston Award is presented annually to a Christ’s Hospital student, it is a prize awarded for the best proposal for an adventure - be it physical, creative, artistic, social or intellectual.
-The Award, worth £400, is presented by the Master.
+The Aston Award is presented annually to a Christ’s Hospital student, it is a prize awarded for the best proposal for an adventure - be it physical, creative, artistic, social or intellectual – that will offer a development opportunity for the young person.
+The Award is presented by the Master at Corpus Christi each year.

 The Aston Award 2020 winner is Oreoluwa (left) and she proposes to raise awareness of youth homelessness in the UK.
 You can read Oreoluwa's inspiring proposal here.